epaaso/sc-luca-explore/README.md

     Has a nb for doing annotation with label transfer, but it had worse outcomes (`nbLabelPreds`).
 - *nb_ikarus* Runs the ikarus prediction on every sample.
 A prediciton that uses log regression and network projection to predict tumor cells.
 - *nb_infercnv* Runs InferCNV on every sample.
 This infers from transcripts, places in the chromosmes where there sould be copy number variations.
-- *nb_DE* Extracts marker genes of clusters from (TODO) hardcoded cell annotations.
+- *nb_DE_wilcox* Extracts marker genes of clusters from existing cell annotations with wilcox method.
 It also enriches for Hallmark gene ontologies.
-     But the nb `DE_param` is incomplete and attempts to do pseudo-bulk differential expression.
+Is pretty length and convoluted and doesnt consider batch effects.
+Also the nb `DE_param` is incomplete and attempts to do pseudo-bulk differential expression.
+- *nb_DE_SCT* Extracts marker genes of clusters from existing cell annotations with GLM method SCTransform v2.
+It also enriches for Hallmark gene ontologies.
+This method has a parameter estimation method that corrects for lwoly expressed genes and is much faster than the lvm_DE a metho that would take advantage of our dimennsional reduction VAEs with scANVI
+   Also `test_de.py` is a script to be run in the lambda function service modal, because it requires a lot GPU RAM, and it takes aroound 35 min for 3 samples.
 - *nb_tumorUMAP* Notebook to check the tumor predictions, It has the DE part integrated. `Tumor_Annot.ipynb` contains explanations of the methods used.
 - *nb_refAtlas* Containts the notebook `vay_raytune` for running and inspecting various experiments of hyperparameter exploration.
      The nb `scANVImodel` has the reasoning and training of the actual model.